Build data aggregation with StreamX

 Summary

 Congratulations!
-You have learned how to create pages from multiple external sources using the StreamX Rendering Engine.
+You have learned how to create pages from multiple external sources by using the StreamX Rendering Engine.